Add new LFE exercises

 We also link to all the implementations of each exercise in other languages, which you can use for inspiration.

-Once you've picked an exercise, follow the instructions in this guide and submit your pull request to the Lisp Flavoured Erlang (LFE) track repository on GitHub.
+Once you've picked an exercise, follow the instructions in this guide and submit your pull request to the LFE track repository on GitHub.

 The classical introductory exercise.
 Just say "Hello, World!"